Stay home if you can to avoid any risk of spread. You must work from home unless you're not able to. Children should learn at home if possible.

 Self-isolation, quarantine and testing

-At Alert Level 3 you legally must stay home in self-isolation until you receive your results.
+If you get a COVID-19 test, you legally must stay home in self-isolation until you receive your results.

 It’s important that you use basic hygiene measures, including washing your hands, coughing or sneezing into your elbow and cleaning surfaces.

 We recommend you keep track of where you’ve been and who you’ve seen.
 This helps with rapid contact tracing if it’s required.

 Businesses legally must display the NZ COVID Tracer QR code poster.